-9.1 Final completion and setting

-Install your receiver, connect servo cable, setup servos and etc. with your trasmitter, check servo position.
+9.1 Final completion and setting Install your receiver, connect servo cable, setup servos and etc. with your trasmitter, check servo position.
 Set recommended deflections.
 Check CoG point CoG is 83mm /3.27 from the Leading Edge of the wing, see the CoG tags on wings.
 As the last step install propeller.
 It is generally ideal to correct the center of gravity by the weight of the batteries and not by adding lead to the nose or tail of the aircraft.
 You can use Y cables for elevator, rudder, LG and save some Rx channels...
 Make sure the battery is placed properly and secured in position.
 If battery moves during the flight it can shift the center of gravity backwards and the aircraft becomes uncontrollable!
-See video guide #9.1 You will need:
+See video guide #9.1

+You will need:

-your own Rx/Tx system, 5-14channel (see 5. servo chapter) 2-5x servo Y cable adhesive velcro strip for Li-Pol battery, ESC and Receiver battery strap and zip NOTE: set ailerons differentiation 30-25% (up 100% down 30-25%) never fly this aircraft without or it will lead to bad flight characteristic (will rise in turn and so on...)
+R/C system, Tx (EU) (GLOBAL) + compatible Rx 5-14 ch. (see 5. servo chapter) 2-5x servo Y cable adhesive velcro strip for Li-Pol battery, ESC and Receiver battery strap NOTE: set ailerons differentiation 30-25% (up 100% down 30-25%) never fly this aircraft without or it will lead to bad flight characteristic (will rise in turn and so on...)